-The geographical area of application of the Antarctic Treaty is defined in its Article VI as "the area south of 60° South Latitude, including all ice shelves, but nothing in the present Treaty shall prejudice or in any way affect the rights, or the exercise of the rights, of any State under international law with regard to the high seas within that area".
+The geographical area of application of the Antarctic treaty is defined in its Article VI as "the area south of 60°S Latitude, including all ice shelves, but nothing in the present treaty shall prejudice or in any way affect the rights, or the exercise of the rights, of any state under international law with regard to the high seas within that area".

-As mentioned above, the explicit and primary purpose of the Antarctic Treaty was to facilitate the continuation of the international research cooperation.
-With this in mind, the Treaty would by necessity also have to address other problems and challenges, above all by introducing provisions which could determine the primary political framework conditions or principal guidelines for those activities that otherwise constitute the Treaty's substantive focal points.
+As mentioned above, the explicit and primary purpose of the Antarctic treaty was to facilitate the continuation of the international research cooperation.
+With this in mind, the treaty would by necessity also have to address other problems and challenges, above all by introducing provisions which could determine the primary political framework conditions or principal guidelines for those activities that otherwise constitute the treaty's substantive focal points.

-A main principle, which is laid down already in Article I, states that "Antarctica shall be used for peaceful purposes only".
-Thus the Treaty prescribes demilitarization of the whole continent insofar as it prohibits, inter alia, "any measures of a military nature, such as the establishment of military bases and fortifications, the carrying out of military maneuvres, as well as the testing of any type of weapons" (Article I, paragraph 1).
+A main principle, which is laid down already in Article I, states that "Antarctica shall be used for peaceful purposes only" (Antarctic, 1959).
+Thus the Treaty prescribes demilitarization of the whole continent insofar as it prohibits, inter alia, "any measures of a military nature, such as the establishment of military bases and fortifications, the carrying out of military maneuvres, as well as the testing of any type of weapons" (Antarctic, 1959).
 It states, furthermore, that "Any nuclear explosions in Antarctica and the disposal there of radioactive waste shall be prohibited".

-The most conspicuous and - in the political sense - the most significant of the Treaty's provisions, is obviously Article IV, which has the following, seemingly overly laborious, but thus all the more precise text:
+The most conspicuous and (in the political sense) the most significant of the treaty's provisions, is obviously Article IV (Antarctic, 1959), which has the following, seemingly overly laborious, but thus all the more precise text thus; "Nothing contained in the present Treaty shall be interpreted as; a renunciation by any contracting party of previously asserted rights of or claims to territorial sovereignty in Antarctica; a renunciation or diminution by any Contracting Party of any basis of claim to territorial sovereignty in Antarctica which it may have whether as a result of its activities or those of its nationals in Antarctica, or otherwise; prejudicing the position of any contracting party as regards its recognition or non-recognition of any other State's right or of claim or basis of claim to territorial sovereignty in Antarctica, and no acts or activities taking place while the present treaty is in force shall constitute a basis for asserting, supporting or denying a claim to territorial sovereignty in Antarctica or create any rights of sovereignty in Antarctica.

-- 1. Nothing contained in the present Treaty shall be interpreted as: - (a) a renunciation by any Contracting Party of previously asserted rights of or claims to territorial sovereignty in Antarctica; - (b) a renunciation or diminution by any Contracting Party of any basis of claim to territorial sovereignty in Antarctica which it may have whether as a result of its activities or those of its nationals in Antarctica, or otherwise; - (c) prejudicing the position of any Contracting Party as regards its recognition or non-recognition of any other State's right or of claim or basis of claim to territorial sovereignty in Antarctica. - 2.
-No acts or activities taking place while the present Treaty is in force shall constitute a basis for asserting, supporting or denying a claim to territorial sovereignty in Antarctica or create any rights of sovereignty in Antarctica.
-No new claim, or enlargement of an existing claim, to territorial sovereignty in Antarctica shal be asserted while the present Treaty is in force.
+No new claim or enlargement of an existing claim, to territorial sovereignty in Antarctica shall be asserted while the present treaty is in force".

-In its form the Treaty's Article IV has the character of an agreement between the conflicting parties on a "non-solution" of the sovereignty issue, or, to coin a phrase, an agreement to disagree.
+In its form the treaty's Article IV has the character of an agreement between the conflicting parties on a "non-solution" of the sovereignty issue, or, to coin a phrase, an agreement to disagree.
 In real terms, however, the provision entailed a de facto settlement of the issue indefinitely.
-To put it briefly, the problem was set aside, or - to stick with the Antarctic vernacular - "put on ice".
+To put it briefly, the problem was set aside, or (to stick with the Antarctic vernacular) "put on ice".